 What Are Lookalike Audiences?

-Lookalike Audiences allow advertisers to create an audience of people similar to those already connected to their brand.
+Lookalike Audiences allow advertisers to create an This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More of people similar to those already connected to their brand.
 For example…

 Let’s say that you have an email list of the people who bought from you during the past year.
 You create a Custom Audience out of that list, resulting in 2,000 people you can target with Facebook ads.